Work rights for under 18s

 Know your rights when it comes to hours and pay

 If you work part-time, have a summer job or are already in full-time employment it's important that you know your rights when it comes to hours and pay.
-It might be great making cash but it's not so hot if you're being treated like a slave, overworked or not getting all the money you should!
-Get to know your rights and speak out if you think you're not being treated properly.
-All the stuff you need to know is in the Protection of Young Persons Act 1996 (ROI).
+It might be great making cash but not if you're being treated unfairly, overworked or not being fairly paid.

-So, what is the Protection of Young Persons Act 1996 all about?
+What is the Protection of Young Persons Act 1996?

 When can I work if I'm under 16 years of age?

-- If you are aged 14 or over you can do light work during the summer holidays only (does not include during school term time) for no more that seven hours a day or 35 hours a week, up to 40 hours a week if it's an approved work or an educational experience programme approved by the Minister for Education and Skills, the Minister for Jobs, Enterprise and Innovation, or by FÁS/SOLAS.
+- If you are aged 14 or over you can do light work during the summer holidays only (does not include during school term time) for no more that seven hours a day or 35 hours a week, up to 40 hours a week if it's an approved work or an educational experience programme approved by the Minister for Education and Skills, the Minister for Jobs or Intreo.

-- You MUST have at least 21 days off during this time to relax and chill out before school comes round again..
+- You must have at least 21 days off during this time to relax before school starts again.